 CDC defines whistleblowing as the reporting by staff or third parties to the company, investors or authorities, any knowledge or credible suspicion of attempted or actual misconduct, including corruption.

 2. Why is whistleblowing for companies and investors?

 Whistleblowing is an essential tool to strengthen accountability and combat corruption.
 A well-designed and well-implemented whistleblowing system can encourage people to report corrupt practices, which in turn strengthens a company’s oversight systems and helps reduce corruption in the long term.

-See Fund Governance and Business Integrity Management System for guidance on the anti-corruption and whistleblowing systems that fund managers should have in place themselves.
-ESG in the Investment Cycle for guidance on where whistleblowing should fit into the fund’s investment process and CDC Sector Profiles for guidance on corruption risks specific to different sectors.
+See Fund BI management system for guidance on the anti-corruption and whistleblowing systems that fund managers should have in place themselves.
+Investment cycle for guidance on where whistleblowing should fit into the fund’s investment process and Sector profiles for guidance on corruption risks specific to different sectors.